Top Takeaways From This Post

 Last year I wrote a very detailed article about how to date a German and dating culture in Germany.
 That post still gets quite a few questions from some of my fellow clueless foreigners.
-So here’s my another tongue in the cheek take on top FAQs about dating in Germany.
+So here’s another tongue in the cheek take on top FAQs about dating in Germany and getting married to your SO in Germany.

 It is a continuous work in progress so if you have any specific question that you want me to add to this list then please let me know in the comments 🙂